 This is so common you probably wouldn’t even believe.
 I’ve heard this over 100 times, I sh*t you not.
 But luckily there is an easier, less risky and more long term strategy.

-Step 2 is signing up for the right broker.
-As I previously mentioned we use and recommend Etoro, if you sign up via our link you get an extra $10,000 to trade with: http://eliteforextrading.com/etoro/ once signed up you can deposit whatever you have budgeted to invest and also organise your leverage options.
+Sign up for the right broker.
+As I previously mentioned we use and recommend Etoro, if you sign up via our link you get an extra $10,000 to trade with: https://eliteforextrading.com/etoro/.
+Once signed up you can deposit whatever you have budgeted to invest and also organise your leverage options.
 By this time you should know all about leverage from the ebook!

-Step 3 is familiarising yourself with the platform you decide to use, there will be training videos to help you, but you need to know how to make trades, what the PIPs are and more importantly how quickly a trade will be made.
+Familiarise yourself with the platform you decide to use.
+There will be training videos to help you, but you need to know how to make trades, what the PIPs are and more importantly how quickly a trade will be made.
 Some brokers might have a 5-10 second delay on trades which is actually a long time in a market as volatile as the foreign exchange market.
 This isn’t that big of an issue for beginner traders but its something you should know as a news story relating to a countries economy can have drastic effects on the price of their currency and hence might cause the markets to move quickly and dramatically.